How To Field Dress A Hog

-When you start hunting wild hogs, learning to field dress the animal properly is critical.
+Learning to field dress wild hogs properly is critical.
 In addition to keeping your meat delicious and edible, proper field dressing also ensures that you use as much of the animal as possible, and that you stay safe in the process.

 Regardless of whether you’re a new hog hunter or an experienced hog enthusiast looking for a refresher course, these tips are for you.